amplience/amplience-shopify-hydrogen/docs/amplience/getting-started.md

 ### Content Types visualisation URL

-You wil need to update / add a new visualisation URL to the following Content Types:
+You wil need to update / add new visualisation URLs:

+- BigCommerce Catalyst Development
+- BigCommerce Catalyst Production

+Here is the list of Content Types to update:

 - Blog
 - Card